Washington Post 'gleefully' reports death of pastor who said 'God is larger than' coronavirus

-In the latest episode of “Relatable,” Allie Beth Stuckey ripped into The Washington Post who seemed to delight in reporting the death of a pastor who tragically died from COVID-19.
+In the latest episode of “Relatable,” Allie Beth Stuckey ripped into the Washington Post, which seemed to delight in reporting the death of a pastor who tragically died from COVID-19.

 When Bishop Gerald Glenn died on Sunday, the Washington Post was quick to tweet the story with the headline, “Prominent Virginia pastor who said ‘God is larger than this dreaded virus’ dies of covid-19.”